 To have a training programme that was robust and went beyond the norm

-Roll out the ICA Certificate in Trade Based Money Laundering.
+To help the company meet these objectives, we recommended that staff undertake the ICA Specialist Certificate in Trade Based Money Laundering.

-The workshops were successful.
-As so many workshops had to be run, International Compliance Training put together a dedicated faculty of tutors, all of whom had experience of working in trade finance and delivering training in this area.
-International Compliance Training put together a ‘train the trainer’ programme for all trainers to share details of the way Lloyds Banking Group do business so they were credible and knowledgeable in front of Lloyds staff.
-Taking this approach really did add value to the training as the students felt that the trainer knew Lloyds, understood the challenges they faced and how they could be overcome.
+We put together a ‘Train the Trainer’ programme for all trainers to share details of the way Lloyds Banking Group does business so that they were credible and knowledgeable in front of Lloyds staff.
+Taking this approach added significant value to the training as students felt that the trainer knew Lloyds, understood the challenges they faced and how they could be overcome.

-International Compliance Training also built a dedicated learning management platform for Lloyds.
-As well as delivering course material, this helped set the tone for the students, welcoming them to the course and letting them know the importance of training and their part to play in the ongoing fight against financial crime.
-The course was assessed by a multiple choice exam which, if passed, successfully resulted in a certificate issued by the International Compliance Association in association with Alliance Manchester Business School, The University of Manchester.
+A dedicated learning management platform was especially built for Lloyds, helping to set the tone for the students, welcoming them to the course and letting them know the importance of training and their part to play in the ongoing fight against financial crime.

 Lloyds Banking Group wanted the training to take place within a strict timeframe.
-International Compliance Training was able to meet the tight deadlines by taking a partnership approach to the collaboration.
-This meant that any new content created was correct first time, eliminating potential delays.
-All workshop material was deployed successfully to multiple venue locations.
-The project was completed on time and on budget with all key objectives met.
+This meant that any new content created was correct the first time, eliminating potential delays.
+All workshop material was deployed successfully to multiple venue locations and the project was completed on time and on budget with all key objectives met.